 Photo on the right taken in 1977

 40/80 meter 4 square.
 Hygain hightower sections with home-brew top elements.
 Free standing with the standard tilt over base.
 Radial system is buried and approximately 60 radials per antenna connected electrically in a grid.
 The array is fed with 75 ohm military hard line.
 Phase network by Comtek.
-The four square has worked 199 countries on 80 as of April 2014, mostly SSB
+The four square has worked 200 countries on 80 as of April 2014, all but one on SSB

 20 meter 4 element mono-band yagi on front tower.
 Back tower has a 4 element 15 meter yagi.
 Wire inverted V 's for 160,6, 40 and 75 (for local contacts)